-This post takes a closer look at the “ultrashort feedback loop,” the biological mechanism by which the TSHR stimulating antibody (TSAb) can oversuppress TSH in any autoimmune hypothyroid patient.
+This post takes a closer look at the “ultrashort feedback loop,” the biological mechanism by which the TSHR stimulating antibody (TSAb) can oversuppress or inflate TSH in any autoimmune hypothyroid patient.

 ULTRASHORT FEEDBACK LOOP

 This feedback loop was first discovered in 1984 in rabbits (Kakita et al, 1984, 1986).